Programs in France

 - Program Information

 Rennes offers an interesting selection of business courses taught in English, along with French language and culture classes.
 All while in a dynamic international setting known for economic activities in biotechnology, transport, luxury goods, and more.
-Check ESC Rennes's website for more information regarding courses available at Rennes.
+Visit ESC Rennes incoming exchange student website to see updated course availability.

 Typically students rent private accommodation while studying at ESC Rennes.
-There is a Welcome Team on campus that can provide students with resources to assist them in their housing search, but students must reserve accommodation directly.
+There is an Accommodation Team on campus that will contact students with a housing platform dedicated to Rennes School of Business students.
+This platform will have options that include accommodation near campus with private landlords, residence halls, and real estate agencies.
 Students are encouraged to reserve housing as soon as they are accepted into the program.

 As of August, there will be a new residence campus open for international students that will be situated very close to ESC Rennes.